extendware/Magento-TYPO3-UniTY/Unity/docs/index.md

-# Extendware Unity for Magento 2
+# web-vision Mage UniTY for Magento 2
 The Mage UniTY extension, developed by web-vision, allows seamless integration of the TYPO3 content management system with an existing Magento shop.
 This integration enhances search service optimization, improves visitor experience, and facilitates professional content marketing for your Magento store.